-The Commission notes that the applicants have not applied an amount for profit in constructing the normal value.
-In the absence of any reliable information in relation to the profit achieved on Chinese domestic sales of ammonium nitrate, the Commission has not applied an amount for profit and considers that this results in a conservative estimate of the normal value.
+The Commission notes that the applicants have not applied an amount for profit in constructing the normal value, nor have they provided any information relevant to the profit margin on sales of like goods in China.
+In the absence of any information in relation to the profit achieved on domestic sales of ammonium nitrate in China, in SEF 473, the Commission had not applied an amount for profit in determining the normal value for the goods exported from China (in accordance with subsection 269TAC(6)).